KonstantinSchubert/zero/Readme.md

 # Zero

-Fuse filesystem backed by cloud storage and transparent local persistent cache
+Fuse filesystem backed by backblaze cloud storage and transparent local persistent hard-drive cache.

+Ideally, it feels like an infinite local file system because it keeps those files local that are used while moving those files to the remote storage that haven't been accessed in a long time.

+## State of Development

+There are a few *known issues and race conditions*.
+For example, the ctime on the files may be newer than the correct value.
+*Do not use in production.*

+However, *the code is a mess* and needs to be refactored and cleaned up significantly.

+This, in turn, requires better test coverage.
+Thus, the next step to improve this software is by extending test coverage.

 ## Setup